nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-2.2 An efficient workforce - A respectable professional life

 Human labor is both a key factor of production and a driving force in social development.

-However, in modern society, the status and importance that should be accorded to the

-worker have been devalued.
-Despite the critical role that both trained and untrained

-workers play in the production process, many workers find themselves in situations

-where they do not receive even a minimum living wage.
-As a result, most of the labor

-force faces harsh experiences in their economic, social, and cultural lives.
-The goal of this

-initiative is to establish a system where labor is respected and valued appropriately, by

-fostering humane employer-employee relationships that ensure equality and recognition

-for workers of all levels.
+However, in modern society, the status and importance that should be accorded to the worker have been devalued.
+Despite the critical role that both trained and untrained workers play in the production process, many workers find themselves in situations where they do not receive even a minimum living wage.
+As a result, most of the labor force faces harsh experiences in their economic, social, and cultural lives.
+The goal of this initiative is to establish a system where labor is respected and valued appropriately, by fostering humane employer-employee relationships that ensure equality and recognition for workers of all levels.

 #### Principles